 On June 28, 1995, 534 Beacon was acquired from Emerson College by the 534 Beacon Street Limited Partnership, the general partner of which was the Raymond Cattle Company operated by real estate developer Neil St. John (Ted) Raymond.

 In July of 1995, the 534 Beacon Street LP filed for (and subsequently received) permission to remodel the building (including removing two one-story additions at the front and rear of the building) and to convert it into 67 apartments (57 one bedroom units and 10 two bedroom units).

 In September of 1995, it filed for (and subsequently received) permission to change the legal use from a dormitory to 67 apartments.

-In October of 2001, the Charlesview Realty LLC, successor to the 534 Beacon Street LP, converted the apartments into 67 condominiums, The Charlesview Condominium.
+On October 31, 2001, the Charlesview Realty LLC, successor to the 534 Beacon Street LP, converted the apartments into 67 condominium units, The Charlesview Condominium.

 536 Beacon was not listed in the 1896 and 1897 Blue Books.